sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 taking the plot to another milestone in the Hero's Journey.

-Look to the [Campaigns Guide](mod_deckahedron_world_campaigns.md) and decide which milestone the current fictional situation has a good set-up for.
+Look to the [Campaigns Guide](mod_deckahedron_world_campaigns.md) and decide which milestone the current fictional situation is well set-up for.

 Remember that the players don't have to bite on every hook.
 Don't fight it